PratikSherke/Student-Dropout-Risk-Prediction-and-Analysis/README.markdown

-# Predicting and Analyzing Student Dropout Risks using Supervised ML Algorithms
+# Predicting Dropout Risk for Proactive Intervention
 *An interactive machine learning dashboard to predict and analyze student dropout risk*

 ## 📝 Project Overview